petreiuss/HSDES-LAB01-PULP_Helloworld/README.md

 source /pulp/pulp-open.sh
 ~~~~~

-### *Option 2*: Install the PULP-SDK on your Linux machine
+### *Option 2 (alternative)*: Install the PULP-SDK on your Linux machine
 If you prefer to use your own Linux machine, you can follow the instructions [here](https://github.com/pulp-platform/pulp-sdk#getting-started), which have been tested on a fresh Ubuntu 18.04 Bionic Beaver 64-Bit machine.
+**_Beware_** that if you prefer to use your own machine, you may encounter issues for which we cannot easily support you -- especially if your distro is different from Ubuntu 18.04 64-bit.
 The main steps concern:
 1. Install the compiler.
 A precompiled version can be taken from [here](https://github.com/pulp-platform/pulp-riscv-gnu-toolchain/releases/tag/v1.0.16).